Hiro06190/fractional_SPDE/README.md

 contains raw histogram-density samples.

-The corresponding metadata file records the dimensions, observation times, and storage layout.
+The corresponding metadata file records the dimensions and observation times.